 - South East London Green Chain Walk (2006 – 2010).
 He led a successful campaign involving 22 local groups to extend this walk across the green spaces of South East London from Outer to Inner London, with a disabled-accessible, mapped and way-marked trail, giving further policy protection to all the green spaces en route.

 - Herne Hill Velodrome campaign (2005 – 2010), which saved this green, historic site (which hosted the 1948 Olympic cycling competition) from redevelopment and gave it a cycling- based future.
 (Philip is not a cyclist.)

 - Trustee, Campaign to Protect Rural England (2004 – 2007).

 Philip accepts a small number of speaking invitations from government, municipal and trade bodies.
-Over the last 3 years he has spoken abroad in New Orleans, Austin, Seattle, Amsterdam, Lisbon and Vilnius.
+In recent years, he has spoken abroad in New Orleans, Washington DC, Austin, Seattle, Amsterdam, Lisbon and Vilnius.
+In 2023 he led a UK delegation to the Responsible Hospitality Institute’s summit in New York City.
 In the zoom era he has participated in international webinar spanning four continents.